3920th Strategic Wing: Strategic Air Command Support

-The group, which was upgraded to a wing in 1964, provided host station support functions primarily for SAC B-47 / RB-47 Stratojet and KC-97 Stratofreighter elements deployed to RAF Brize Norton during Operation Reflex deployments from United States bases.
-It was organized when SAC assumed responsibility to support its deployed elements from United States Air Forces Europe (USAFE) in 1952 and was responsible for managing the Brize Norton Task Force, Provisional.
+The group, which was upgraded to a wing in 1964, provided host station support functions primarily for SAC Boeing B-47 Stratojet and Boeing KC-97 Stratofreighter elements deployed to RAF Brize Norton during deployments, including Operation Reflex deployments, from United States bases.
+It was organized when Strategic Air Command (SAC) assumed responsibility to support its deployed elements from United States Air Forces Europe in 1952 and was responsible for managing the Brize Norton Task Force, Provisional.
 Special weapons support was provided by the 4th Aviation Field Depot Squadron (later 4th Aviation Depot Squadron) from 1951 to 1956 and by the 2nd Aviation Depot Squadron (later 2nd Munitions Maintenance Squadron) after 1956.
-These squadrons were assigned to the 7th AD, but attached to the wing.
+These squadrons were assigned to the 7th Air Division, but attached to the 3920th.

-On 1 July 1960 an RB-47 (53-4281) deployed from the 55th Strategic Reconnaissance Wing at Forbes AFB, Kansas was shot down by the Soviet Air Forces while operating from the 3920th at RAF Brize Norton.
-The 3920th was inactivated in 1965 when SAC reassigned the remaining assets of unit to the Detachment 1, 98th Strategic Wing at RAF Upper Heyford and returned control of Brize Norton to the Royal Air Force.
+On 1 July 1960 an RB-47 deployed from the 55th Strategic Reconnaissance Wing at Forbes Air Force Base, Kansas was shot down by the Soviet Air Defence Forces while operating from Brize Norton.
+The 3920th was discontinued in 1965 when SAC reassigned the remaining assets of unit to the Detachment 1, 98th Strategic Wing at RAF Upper Heyford and returned control of Brize Norton to the Royal Air Force.